-- You are unwilling to accept that any payment on the notes will be based solely on the performance of the Worst-Performing Market Measure, regardless of the performance of the other Underlying Stocks. - You anticipate that the Observation Value of the Worst-Performing Market Measure will be less than its Coupon Barrier on each Coupon Observation Date. - You wish to make an investment that cannot be automatically called prior to maturity. - You seek an uncapped return on your investment. - You seek principal repayment or preservation of capital. - You want to receive dividends or other distributions paid on the Underlying Stocks. - You seek an investment for which there will be a liquid secondary market. - You are unwilling or are unable to take market risk on the notes, to take our credit risk, as issuer of the notes, or to take BAC's credit risk, as guarantor of the notes.
+- You are unwilling to accept that payment of Contingent Coupon Payments, if any, will be based solely on the performance of each Underlying Stock on each trading day during each Observation Period and that the determination of whether the notes will be automatically called and the payment of the Redemption Amount will be based solely on the performance of the Worst-Performing Market Measure. - You anticipate that the Observation Value of at least one Underlying Stock will be less than its Coupon Barrier on at least one trading day during most or all of the Observation Periods and less than its Threshold Value on the Final Calculation Day. - You wish to make an investment that cannot be automatically called prior to maturity. - You seek to make an investment where, if the notes are automatically called prior to maturity, you will receive a Call Payment that is greater than the principal amount. - You seek an uncapped return on your investment. - You seek 100% principal repayment or preservation of capital. - You want to receive dividends or other distributions paid on the Underlying Stocks. - You seek an investment for which there will be a liquid secondary market. - You are unwilling or are unable to take market risk on the notes, to take our credit risk, as issuer of the notes, or to take BAC's credit risk, as guarantor of the notes.